HarshdeepKaurDhunna/BookTrackingWeb/README.md

 Command for migerations: dotnet ef migrations add InitDatabase --project BookTrackingWebData -s BookTrackingWeb -c BookTrackingWebContext --verbose
 Command for Database update: dotnet ef database update InitDatabase --project BookTrackingWebData -s BookTrackingWeb -c BookTrackingWebContext --verbose

+We were unable to add a WebAPI project inside our existing project because it was already a WebMVC project.
+To fix this, we have created a new Web-API project and added all our changes from earlier project.

+During this, we also faced migration issues as it was referring to old project.
+So cleaned up migrations, deleted all the residual files, restarted IDE and tried again which fixed migration problems.